 The FreeBSD bhyve / qemu / libvirt tooling is poorly documented, so here are my notes on getting this running, on FreeBSD 12.1 RELEASE.

 NOTE: This example is running bhyve as nested hypervisor on FreeBSD running top of QEMU / KVM.
-The VM is configure with 2 NICs, one for admin access and other the quest network bridge.
+The Layer 1 - FreeBSD bhyve VM is configured with 2 NICs, one for admin access and other providing quest network bridge.

 STATUS #1: Mid March 2020 - Testing on KVM and outline defined...